 Don’t be complacent.
 Make pitching part of your daily routine.
 Keep the pipeline filled with queries so you’ll have regular work coming in.

 These magazines are screaming out for good content and good writers.

 The glossies are running leaner with fewer full-time staff.
 This means they need to utilize more freelancers for their content.
 Find out which ones are hiring.

 Good travel writing content is king.

 Travel journalism has always been some of the weakest writing but it doesn’t have to be so.
-People buy magazines with good content.
+Editors hire writers who produce good content and people will buy magazines with good content.